Rucchao/Rucchao.github.io/index.md

 [[Open access]](https://helda.helsinki.fi//bitstream/handle/10138/307202/UDBMS.pdf?sequence=1)

 #### News

+[2020.5.9]  Our paper entitled 'Selectivity Estimation for Relation-Tree Joins' has been accepted in SSDBM 2020.
+Cheers!

 [2019.11.19]  Our journal paper 'Holistic Evaluation in Multi-Model Databases Benchmarking' has been accepted in Distributed and Parallel Databases (DPD).
 Cheers!